hftay-htg/crispy-dollop/README.md

 Instructions:

-Given a number, return the next bigger number using the same digits.
+Given a number, write a function that returns the next bigger number using the same digits.
 For example:

 ```
 12 ==> 21